-During Memorial Day and 4th of July celebrations, many businesses proudly fly the American flag and bring out the red, white, and blue bunting to honor both those who have made the ultimate sacrifice in service to their country and those who are currently serving in U.S. Military.
+During Veteran’s Day, Memorial Day, 4th of July and Veterans Day celebrations, many businesses proudly fly the American flag and bring out the red, white, and blue bunting to honor both those who have made the ultimate sacrifice in service to their country and those who are currently serving in U.S. Military.

 But, year-round, you won’t find a more patriotic place than LSU’s Pennington Biomedical Research Center in Baton Rouge, La.
 Since 1988, Pennington Biomedical has supported the U.S. Military and has become the No. 1 provider of nutrition science for the Department of Defense (DOD).